Chart Color Schemes

 Clifton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for Clifton, as of Nov 2025 the estimated population is around 1,554.
-This reflects an increase of 64 people since the 2021 Census, which reported a population of 1,490.
-The change is inferred from AreaSearch's estimate of 1,542 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 33 persons per square kilometer.
-Over the past decade, Clifton has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clifton's population is estimated at around 1,639 as of Nov 2025.
+This reflects an increase of 149 people (10.0%) since the 2021 Census, which reported a population of 1,490 people in the Clifton (Qld) statistical area (Lv2).
+The change is inferred from the resident population of 1,581 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 35 persons per square kilometer in the Clifton (Qld) area.
+Clifton's growth exceeded the SA4 region (5.2%) and SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 61.0% during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected, with Clifton expected to increase by 217 persons to 2041, reflecting a gain of 17.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, an above median population growth is projected nationally with the Clifton (Qld) expected to increase by 224 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.5% in total over the 17 years.

 Frequently Asked Questions - Population